-In the early 80s a 25 or 26-year old unmarried High WASP might worry about what to wear to the wedding of her hoped-for brother-in-law.
+In the early 80s a 25- or 26-year old unmarried High WASP might worry about what to wear to the wedding of her hoped-for brother-in-law.
 She might attend the event with an unquiet heart.
 And show up noticeably more fancy than most of the other guests.

 For the record, I do not suggest belted knit vests.
 Or the nervous smile that must have accompanied my every move.
 But cotton jacquard is the right fabric.
 Polished cotton works too.
 And longish and fullish is the right silhouette.

 What to wear to a wedding on a farm?
-A dress or skirt in a non-shiny fabric that won’t snag on hay bale seating, one long and full enough to allow for sitting on the ground if the picnic benches get crowded.
+A dress or skirt in a non-shiny fabric that won’t snag on hay bale seating, something long and full enough to allow for sitting on the ground if the picnic benches get crowded.
 Oh, and flats or wedges.
 No one likes to sink into dirt, no matter how glamorously.

 The Grande Dame takes cotton jacquard to its most refined extreme.
 Has the hardest time choosing which of her hats to wear.